-- 2. Member is responding positively to therapy as evidenced by one of the following (a, b, c, or d): - a.
+- A. Ophthalmic Disease (must meet all): - Currently receiving medication via Louisiana Healthcare Connections benefit or member has previously met initial approval criteria; - 2.
+Member is responding positively to therapy as evidenced by one of the following (a, b, c, or d): - a.
 Detained neovascularization; - b.
 Improvement in visual acuity; - c.
 Maintenance of corrected visual acuity from prior treatment; - d.
 Supportive findings from optical coherence tomography or fluorescein angiography; - 3.
-If request is for a dose increase, new dose does not exceed one of the following (a, b, or c): - a.
-For DME or DR: 0.3 mg per month; - b.
-For RVO or mCNV: 0.5 mg per month; - c.
-For AMD, either i or ii: - i.
-If request is for Byooviz, Cimerli, or Lucentis: 0.5 mg per month; - ii.
+If request is for a dose increase, new dose does not exceed one of the following (a, b, or c):: - a.
+DME and DR: 0.3 mg per month; - b.
+AMD, RVO or, and mCNV: 0.5 mg per month. - c.
+For AMD, either i or ii:

+i.
+If request is for Lucentis or Byooviz: 0.5 mg per month;

+b-ii.
 If request is for Susvimo: 2 mg per 6 months.

-Approval duration:

-mCNV: 3 months
+Approval duration: mCNV: 3 months